chudro/azure-encryption/README.md

 1. Client to Cluster Encryption
 1. Opscenter to Cluster Encryption

+# Assumptions
+The cluster that this document references is a 3 DC installation with 4 nodes in each DC.
+This is also assuming you are working with DSE 4.8.
+This should be the same with all versions of 4.X.

 ### Here are the instructions:
 # Client/Node to Node Encryption